 Grocery Store Gift Cards

 Adorable rompers, practical onesies, and teeny-tiny socks — we give moms-to-be clothing by the closetful because babies outgrow things so quickly.
 But so do preteens, and their clothes aren’t nearly as cheap!
+Seriously, one day their jeans are the proper length and the next thing you know they’ve turned into clamdiggers.
 Any tween mom would be grateful for a stack of various-sized jeans, so they’re well-prepared when their kid shoots up an inch seemingly overnight.

 What do almost all expectant mothers have in common?
 Stacks of books on how to care for their new babies.
 But as the kids reach this mysterious new age, there’s just as much to learn — which is why books with titles like What to Expect When You’re Suddenly “Unfair” and “Embarrassing” and Who Are You and What Have You Done With My Sweet Child? would be welcome additions to any preteen parent’s nightstand.

 Elementary school homework is relatively simple.
 But in middle school, it starts getting tricky.
 Not to mention, the kids start getting more argumentative and stubborn.
 The answer?
-A gift certificate for tutoring services, perfect for the mom who has forgotten everything she ever knew about basic algebra, or just doesn’t want to argue with her kid about how she’s “doing it wrong.”
+A gift certificate for tutoring services, perfect for the mom who has forgotten everything she ever knew about basic algebra, or just doesn’t want to argue with her kid about how she’s “doing it wrong” and “that’s not what my teacher says.”

 For cranky babies, gripe water and pacifiers and lullaby-singing stuffed animals make the perfect presents.
 But nothing soothes a cranky tween like a face full of screen.
 Whether it’s the phone, the computer, the TV, or the tablet, gift cards for downloading songs or movies or games are a boon to moms who have had it up to here with the unpredictable mood swings.